mienaikoe/ziyu/Lore/Plot.md

 ## Character Arcs

 ### Lif

-Has a major arc where she goes from self-reliant and afraid to heroic and vulnerable to her family, but thi maintains chaotic good throughout the story.
+Has a major arc where thi goes from self-reliant and afraid to heroic and vulnerable to hae family, but thi maintains chaotic good throughout the story.
 Thi has constant imposter syndrome about hae own life.
 Lif is chaotic good and supports the pride party that wants to do stop the robots.
+Thi wants to participate in government and believes it's the most important thing to do.

 ### Mel
 Is a lawful neutral character that believes in Lif's purpose, but isn't in a position to make decisions from a non-consensus standpoint.
 She does not have a major arc, but remains true to her promises to her family and her nation, even if she has to keep secrets from both of them sometimes to maintain order.
 Mel supports the Arkeza as she wants her family to survive the robotic culling that seems inevitable.

 ### Kip
 Is a character that starts out bored with life and becomes obsessed with sense of duty and heroism, to a fault.
-Kip does not take ideological sides and is generally seen as a pacifist and mediator for Mel and Lif.
+Kip does not take ideological sides when it comes to arguing a point.
+He does take a strong stance for his family and often finds himself fighting a bit to much about it.
+He is cynical of government, and just let's Mel handle that part of things - he doesn't want to hear about it very much.
+He finds his work more important - saving lives and helping people through pain.

 ## Themes
 - Is the tragedy of the commons inevitable?
 Can people unite in foregoing their own benefits for the greater benefit of all?